s4wave/spacewave/block/btree/README.md

 # B Tree

-> B tree implemented on top of an objstore.
+> B tree implemented on top of a Hydra object store.

 ## Introduction

 This B tree implementation is designed for:

- - Key-value store on top of objstore databases.
+ - Key-value store on top of object store compatible volumes.
  - Minimal computation for insertion, read, delete.
  - Minimal accesses to storage.
  - Deterministic changes to allow easy validation.